Chang Jiang (motorcycle): CJ750

-The M1 which has a sidevalve (flathead) engine and a 6V electrical system.
+The M1 which has a sidevalve (flathead) engine and a 6-volt electrical system.
 This model is a clone of the M72 and closely resembles the 1938 BMW R71.

-The M1M is also a sidevalve, however it uses a 12V electrical system and is equipped with a reverse gear.
+The M1M is also a sidevalve, however it uses a 12-volt electrical system and is equipped with a reverse gear.
 It also has an electric starter, where the M1 has only a kick-starter.
 These enhancements were designed with the help of German engineers.

-The M1S (or "Super") uses an overhead-valve engine, 12V electrical system, electric starter and reverse gear.
-The OHV system is fundamentally of German BMW design.
+The M1S (or "Super") uses an overhead-valve engine, 12-volt electrical system, electric starter and reverse gear.
+The OHV system is fundamentally of BMW design.

 All three models use the same frame and sheet metal.
 The M1 and M1M are nearly identical in appearance, but they can be distinguished by observing certain details.

 CJ technological history includes racing bikes, experimental engines and futile attempts at modernizing the appearance of a long obsolete machine.
 Beginning in the mid-1980s, over a decade after the normalization of relations between China and the USA, China opened its markets to foreign motorcycle manufacturers, which expedited the end of CJ750 mass production.
 Today, the marque is kept alive by interest from foreign hobbyists.